siberianfox/g2wiki/JSON-Operation.md

-This page describes JSON operation in TinyG firmware version 0.95.
+This page is the start page describing JSON operation in G2.
 This page provides a JSON cheat sheet and an overview of JSON operation.

 Related Pages:
 - [JSON Details](JSON-Details)